RenderbitTechnologies/nodejs-back-end-developer-exercise/README.md

 ### Libraries & Frameworks

 You are free to use any libraries, frameworks & tools which you think will be useful to build this application.
 We recommend going with [Angular](https://angular.io/) or [React](https://reactjs.org/).
 No credits are deducted for use of libraries.
+You can use either server-side or client-side routing for the application.

 ### Extra Credits